odewahn/thebe-server/README.md

 `thebe-server` is a Go-based application that provides an API for starting and stopping containers on the swarm.
 Basically, it provide similar endpoints used by [tmpnb](https://github.com/jupyter/tmpnb), but it does not try to handle pooling or other services.
 Instead, it's focus is on allowing you to start many different kinds of containers that you can connect to `thebe`

-[Running `thebe-server`](public/thebe-server.md) has details on the API and on the development and deployment process.
+[The `thebe-server` API](public/thebe-server.md) has details on the API and on the development and deployment process.
 The cool things about `thebe-server` is that it is also a containerized, and can run on the same swarm setup as the other containers, making it simple to manage.